Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 Range (WLTP combined) 303km Up to 376km

-Motor / Drive 170kW / 336Nm — FWD
+Motor / drive 170kW / 336Nm — FWD

-Max AC charging (home) 11kW (3-phase) / ~7.4kW (single phase 32A)
+Max AC charging (home) 11kW (with 3 phase charging) / ~7.4kW (single phase, 32A)

 Max DC fast charging 140kW